 Please remember your P.E clothes!

-Wagtails Class have P.E on a Wednesday and a Thursday afternoon.
+Wagtails Class have P.E on a Wednesday and Thursday afternoon.
 It is a good idea to have your kit in school every day.
-Please ensure your child has suitable footwear especially as the weather gets cooler and the grass may be damp,
+Please ensure your child has suitable footwear and clothing, especially as the weather can be cold and the grass may be damp.

 Year 3 Homework

 The main homework in year 3 is reading, reading, reading!
 Please support your child by hearing them read five times a week.
-The children take part in a class reading league.
+The children take part in a whole school reading challenge.
 Please ensure you are signing their diaries.

 If you have any concerns about homework please come and speak to one of us.

 Year 3 Curriculum Overview